Getting Ready For Camp

 The instructions for sending these medications are listed below.

-Inhalers, creams, nasal sprays, eye drops, and Auto Injectable medications:
+Inhalers, creams, nasal sprays, eye drops, and Auto Injectable medications (daily or as needed):

 - Labeling Instructions: Please label the individual item (not the box) with your child’s full name, use tape or other sticky labels – do not write directly on the plastic cases or tubes, as it will rub off.